patonlab/DvTE/README.md

 ## Example Workflow

 1) Run the necessary quasiclassical molecular dynamics trajectories.

-Code has been deveoped mainly for use with MILO, however any trajectory file is compatible.
-Currenetly, MILO and JProgDyn have confirmed to be supported.
-Recommendations: 25 Trajectories, 1000 fs simulation lenght, 1 fs times step

 3) Generate QM input files using DvTEGen (see above for instructions)

-4) Execute QM calculations on your local HPC resources
+5) Execute QM calculations on your local HPC resources

-5) Analyse the data using DvTEProc (see bove for instructions) for triplet energy prediction and other visualizations
+6) Analyse the data using DvTEProc (see bove for instructions) for triplet energy prediction and other visualizations